pboyer/rec/README.md

 # Rec

-Rec is a simple JavaScript library for working with JSON.
-Consider it a foundation to implement undo, redo, diffing, and event systems.
+Rec is a foundational library to implement undo, redo, diffing, and event systems in JavaScript.

 ### Benefits:

-* The library has no dependencies.
+* No dependencies.
-* It is extensively tested by a random testing methodology.
+* Extensively tested.
-* When compiled to JavaScript, the library is less than 100 lines long.
+* Less than 100 lines long.

 ## Installation